-For the CEO and ExCo for 2017, variable remuneration is delivered as follows.
+For the CEO and ExCo for 2018, variable remuneration is delivered as follows.

-Delivered as CEO ExCo Deferral period Cash 50% of short term incentive 33% of variable remuneration n/a Deferred shares or share rights 50% of short term incentive 33% of variable remuneration Pro rata vesting in equal tranches over four years Performance rights 4 100% of long term incentive 34% of variable remuneration 5 Three years
+Delivered as CEO ExCo Deferral period Cash 50% of short term incentive 33% of variable remuneration n/a Deferred shares or share rights 50% of short term incentive 33% of variable remuneration Pro rata vesting in equal tranches over four years Performance rights 5 100% of long term incentive 34% of variable remuneration 6 Three years (plus 1 year restriction for the CEO)

 For all other employees, incentives are delivered in cash up to the mandatory deferral threshold.
-The HRC regularly reviews the thresholds at which mandatory deferral is applied, the quantum of variable remuneration which is subject to deferral and the time period over which deferral occurs.

-In 2017:
+In 2018:

-- If an employee's incentive is below AUD150,000 (or local currency equivalent), then the incentive is paid in cash. - If an employee's incentive is at or exceeds AUD150,000, then mandatory deferral will apply: - The first AUD80,000 of the incentive is paid in cash (no deferral); - Of the incentive amount above AUD80,000: - 40% will be paid in cash (no deferral); - 20% will be deferred as ANZ equity for 1 year; - 20% will be deferred as ANZ equity for 2 years; and - 20% will be deferred as ANZ equity6 for 3 years.
+- If an employee's incentive is below AUD150,000 (or local currency equivalent), then the incentive is paid in cash. - If an employee's incentive is at or exceeds AUD150,000, then mandatory deferral will apply: - o The first AUD80,000 of the incentive is paid in cash (no deferral); - o Of the incentive amount above AUD80,000: - 40% will be paid in cash (no deferral); - 20% will be deferred as ANZ equity for 1 year; - 20% will be deferred as ANZ equity for 2 years; and - 20% will be deferred as ANZ equity7 for 3 years.